 Tipperary has a tourism industry supported by over 3,000 jobs across the county pre-Covid-19.
-The focus since 2020 has been on sustaining the tourism industry and supporting tourism providers to retain staff and address the challenges of rising operational costs.
+Since 2020, the focus has been on sustaining the tourism industry and supporting tourism providers to retain staff and address the challenges of rising operational costs.